Intterius/Online-posts-with-accounts-V2/README.md

 ## Demo Database

-In case you want to see this project in action, I suggest downloading and starting my mini json-server from demo-databese repository, to run it, write in command line 'npm run json:server', after that you will be able to work with it and try the project itself.
+In case you want to see this project in action, I suggest downloading and starting my mini json-server from demo-database repository, to run it, write in command line 'npm run json:server', after that you will be able to work with it and try the project itself.